 - the company functions that are potential users of the products/services/solutions we offer;

 - decision-making processes and purchasing responsibilities.

-4 – Analysis of the Key Account strengths and weaknesses (SWAT)
+4 – Company SWOT analysis versus the Key Account

 5 -Definition of the sales strategy